The Dow has fully recovered its 2020 bear-market loss. Right here’s what comes subsequent - FACTS MATTER ADDISON

 Dow’s restoration since March is spectacular however says nothing about how lengthy the bull market will run, writes Mark Hulbert.
 See full story.

+Right here is all you must know concerning the Georgia, the place the end result of the essential Senate runoff elections is anybody’s guess.
+See full story.

-Some Individuals might get tons of of {dollars} extra in Social Safety advantages underneath Biden’s proposed change
+Some Individuals could get a whole lot of {dollars} extra in Social Safety advantages beneath Biden’s proposed change

 Joe Biden desires a minimal Social Safety profit for Individuals with low lifetime earnings.
 See full story.

-Georgia’s runoffs in your thoughts?
-Right here’s what it’s essential to know.

-Right here is all it’s essential to know in regards to the Georgia, the place the end result of the essential Senate runoff elections is anybody’s guess.
+6 tax strikes to contemplate earlier than the tip of the yr to decrease your 2020 tax invoice

+Tax Man has extra recommendation on slim down your tax invoice.
 See full story.

-6 tax strikes to contemplate earlier than the top of the yr to decrease your 2020 tax invoice

-Tax Man has extra recommendation on the best way to slim down your tax invoice.
-See full story.

 MARKETWATCH PERSONAL FINANCE

-In a dialog with the American Medical Affiliation, the director of Nationwide Institute of Allergy and Infectious Illnesses spoke about politics, science and vaccines.
+In a dialog with the American Medical Affiliation, the director of Nationwide Institute of Allergy and Infectious Ailments spoke about politics, science and vaccines.
 See full story.